MorganResearchLab/scarecrow/README.md

 *   - runs 4x faster than set-based method on small subset (100K)
 *   - runs 4x slower than set-based method on normal dataset (100M+ reads)
 *   - difference possibly due to time taken to generate barcode sets in set method being more apparent with few reads relative to many reads
+*   - try an approximate matching solution instead of generating variant sequences

 ### Recent changes that need monitoring
 * Added N base to mismatch set, needs testing to ensure it hasn't broken anything